Schools continue to feed students during closures

 While the system can’t provide exactly the same meals it would if students were in school, “they are all balanced meals,” she said.
 Lunch items the first couple of days included ham-and-cheese sandwiches, chips, fruit, carrot sticks, celery sticks and milk, while breakfasts have been comprised of items like cereal, yogurt, fruit, cheese sticks, milk and juice.

-Brackett expects variety to increase when the system receives a delivery of 860 cases of food on Wednesday.
+Brackett expects variety to increase when the system receives a delivery of 860 cases of food today.

 Anyone under 18 is eligible for a free meal from any bus or location, Brackett said.
 “They don’t have to be zoned from that area or go to that school.”